 Printable Shopping Lists: Broiled Shrimp Skewers and Green Bean Salad

-The Best Large Saucepans
+The Best Saucepans

 Our Fish Meunière with Browned Butter produces delicately crisp and golden brown fillets that are moist and flavorful on the inside.
 To create the lightest coating, we dry the fillets, season them with salt and pepper, allow them to sit for five minutes, then dredge them in flour.
 We then cook the fillets in a mixture of oil and butter in a nonstick skillet to prevent sticking.
 To eliminate torn skins and broken potatoes in our French Potato Salad, we slice creamy red bliss potatoes before boiling them in heavily seasoned water.
 To flavor the slices through and through, we pour a vinaigrette flavored with mustard and garlic over the warm potatoes.